 We were asked by Microsoft to create two game characters for their brand new game Sea of Thieves.
 These sculpts were being used to promote Microsoft’s Rare Games Division’s brand new exciting online platform game Sea of thieves at the E3 Gaming Expo, a video gaming conference and show in Los Angeles.

 Prop process images

-Once the clay sculpts were approved we made the silicone moulds, which both had many parts to due to the complexity of the sculpts.
-From these moulds we cast the fibreglass figures, sanded them, primed them, painted them and lacquered them.
-They were both free standing on bases that we made to look like the deck of a galleon, each with its own mast and sail with printed vinyl Sea of Thieves promotional literature.
+Once the clay sculpts were approved we made the silicone moulds, which both had many parts due to the complexity of the sculpts.
+From these moulds, we cast the fibreglass figures, sanded them, primed them, painted them and lacquered them.
+They were both free-standing on bases that we made to look like the deck of a galleon, each with its own mast and sail with printed vinyl Sea of Thieves promotional literature.

 There were many photo opportunities at E3 with hundreds of gaming fans having their picture taken with our sculpts.
 Here are the team from Microsoft’s gaming division Rare at E3.
 Our client from Microsoft Studios loved the sculptures, so much so that they are now on display at their studios.